 - Joint life insurance – You may alternatively wish to apply for a joint life insurance policy, instead of two single ones.
 This could be for you if you have the same protection requirements.
 Eg. to cover a joint liability such as a loan or mortgage.

-How to change your life insurance to another company
+How to change or rearrange your life insurance to another company

 If you choose to switch life insurance companies, you will need to apply for cover.
 The provider will assess your application and decide whether they can offer a policy, and on what terms.
 Depending on the details you provide, the provider may want further medical information before they offer you a policy.

 Of course, changing or cancelling a life insurance policy isn’t the only option.
 You could consider keeping your existing policy and ‘top it up’ with a new one.
 Your current insurer may also be able to amend your policy to reflect changing circumstances.